oshvartz/ContextualAgentRulesHub/README.md

 ### Custom Instructions for MCP Client Configuration

-As part of your MCP server configuration, you should add the following optimized custom instruction block that leverages the context feature:
+As part of your MCP server configuration, you should add the following optimized custom instruction block that leverages the context and core rules features:

 ```
 When starting a new task:
+1. Always begin by using the cotextual-agent-rules-hub MCP server's GetCoreRulesContent tool to retrieve and apply any foundational core rules.
-1. First, use the cotextual-agent-rules-hub MCP server's GetAllContexts tool to discover available contexts
+2. Next, use the GetAllContexts tool to discover available contexts for more specific guidelines.
-2. Unless the task explicitly states which context to use, ask the user to select from the available contexts or indicate that none should be used
+3. Unless the task explicitly states which context to use, ask the user to select from the available contexts or indicate that none should be used for non-core rules.
-3. Use GetAllRulesMetadata with the appropriate contextFilter if the user selected a specific context, or without a filter for general tasks
+4. Use GetAllRulesMetadata with the appropriate contextFilter if the user selected a specific context, or without a filter for general non-core tasks.
-4. Review the rules metadata and identify ALL rules relevant to your task based on language, tags, and descriptions
+5. Review the non-core rules metadata and identify ALL rules relevant to your task based on language, tags, and descriptions.
-5. Use GetRuleContentById to retrieve the content of ALL relevant rules
+6. Use GetRuleContentById to retrieve the content of ALL relevant non-core rules.
-6. Apply these rules throughout your work on the task
+7. Apply all retrieved rules (core and non-core) throughout your work on the task.

-This context-aware approach ensures you always have access to general best practices while also incorporating project-specific guidelines when explicitly requested.
+This approach ensures you always have access to fundamental core guidelines, general best practices, and project-specific rules when explicitly requested.
 ```

 ### Environment Configuration